 Enjoy Les Halles du Lez

-Les Halles du Lez is one of those places where we love to come to stroll and enjoy a good meal.
-It is a super cool tasting market, open to all tastes and where some of the biggest names in local gastronomy meet.
-It is the ideal place to discover local flavors and appreciate the quality of seasonal products, but also to taste cuisines from all over the world.
+Les Halles du Lez is one of those places we love coming to for a stroll and a great meal.
+It’s a super cool food market, open to every taste, where some of the biggest names in local gastronomy come together.

-This space invites visitors to taste on site, either at the large shared tables or on the outdoor terraces, or to take away their products as in a classic market.
-Les Halles du Lez has 38 food stalls, 8 themed bars, 12 boutiques and plenty of vintage food trucks that give it a retro and charming feel.
+This space invites visitors to eat on site, either at large shared tables or on outdoor terraces, or to take products home just like at a traditional market.

 In addition, the rooftop is a true oasis: three large spaces for dining and relaxation, with fully vegetated terraces where you can enjoy the view while enjoying a meal or a drink.
 Without a doubt, it is an unmissable stop if you are looking for an authentic and varied gastronomic experience in Montpellier.